How To Support The Ethical Fashion Movement When You’re Broke

 Bell says in this article for Moral Fibres: “We’ve come to think of clothing as disposable and easily replaceable.
 When something is so readily available to us, it devalues the whole item.”

 Rewearing the clothes we have seems hardly revolutionary, but it’s a key way to help halt the rise of fast fashion.
-Simply committing to re-wearing the clothes you already own for as long as possible can disrupt the fast fashion industry, an industry that relies on people buying new clothes as often as possible.
+Simply committing to re-wearing the clothes you already own for as long as possible can disrupt the fast fashion industry – an industry that relies on people buying new clothes as often as possible.

-Sell or Swap or Donate Your Old Clothes
+Sell, Swap Or Donate Your Old Clothes

 In an ideal world, we would all wear our clothes until they were no longer repairable.
 However, life never stays the same.
-Body sizes change, lifestyles change, tastes change.
+Body sizes change, lifestyles change, and tastes change.
 In these instances, selling or passing on our clothes helps disrupt the fast fashion market.

-It’s never been easier to do so, and there are many sites where you can sell clothes online.
+It’s never been easier to do so, and there are many sites where you can sell preloved clothes online.
 Alternatively, you can swap clothes with friends, or through organised clothes swaps in your local community.
 This is a great way to keep clothing out of landfill, build an ethical fashion wardrobe, and reduce our reliance on fast fashion.

 Shop Secondhand